Red1C3/jkpython/src/compiler/evaluator/README.md

 - How to handle runtime exceptions with this structure?
 - ~~It's necessary to release the `Double` constraint in the next generation and introduce statements support.~~ Done :)
-- In the following sample, the variable in the whole function scope is considered local:
+- ~~In the following sample, the variable in the whole function scope is considered local:~~ Done.
 ```python
 my_var=5